microsoft/pxt-common-packages/libs/serial/docs/reference/serial/set-baud-rate.md

 ## ~ hint

 The data rate of the serial connection is set as the number of data signals that the connection makes each second.
 Usually this is the number of data _bits_ sent each second.
 For simple 8 bit data, like text characters, this means that for a data rate of `9600`, 1200 characters can be sent or received every second.
-Sometimes an addtional data signal or two are needed to transmit those 8 bits of a character, so fewer charaters are sent each second.
+Sometimes an additional data signal or two are needed to transmit those 8 bits of a character, so fewer characters are sent each second.
 This doesn't make the actual data rate change but the bits per second (bps) of data that your program sees will be reduced some.
 Historically the serial data rate has been called the connection _baud rate_.

 ## ~